tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理资源/集群缩容_intl_en.md

 You are not recommended to terminate the core node after the scale-out, as it stores your data and you may lose your data if it is terminated.
 After a node is terminated, the data stored in it will be deleted.
 By terminating a node, you confirm that the data in it can be deleted.
 - On-demand cluster: once terminated, the cluster will not be retained in the recycle bin but will be completely terminated and cannot be recovered.
 Please do so with caution.

->Before terminating a cluster, please make sure that your data has been backed up as it cannot be recovered after termination.
+>!
+Before terminating a cluster, please make sure that your data has been backed up as it cannot be recovered after termination.

 ## Directions
 1. Log in to the [EMR Console](https://console.cloud.tencent.com/emr), select **Cluster List**, and click the ID/Name of the target cluster to enter the cluster details page.